ITV Granada: Identity

 Throughout its history, Granada Television used the logo of an arrow pointing northwards in idents, often accompanied by the tagline "from the North".
 Sidney Bernstein wanted to present a northern identity.

 Granada Television was considered "bolder", "gritty" and more "Socialist" in its identity than the other more "sedate" and "Conservative" ITV franchisees and the BBC, and placed great emphasis displaying the northern style which distinguished it from them.
 Bernstein believed the north had "untapped creative energy" that needed cultivation.

-Granada was one of the few regions that did not play "God Save the Queen" at closedown.
+Granada was one of the few regions that did not play the national anthem at closedown.

 In 1958, two years after its launch, Granada Television's northern style was apparent.
 Kenneth Clark, of the ITA, which let the franchise, remarked: "We did not quite foresee how much Granada Television would develop a character which distinguishes it most markedly from the other programmes companies and from the BBC."
 Peter Salmon, of the BBC said: "Granada Television made TV programmes in the north west; for northerners, reflecting northern culture and attitudes."